Author Guidelines

 Articles submitted to Management Dynamics in the Knowledge Economy should be original, unpublished, and not under evaluation for publication in another journal / book.
 Nevertheless, extended and substantially revised versions of conference papers could be sent for consideration with proper acknowledgement.
 The authors are advised to search the archive of the journal in order to include in the references list papers published in the journal in connection to the paper’s topic.

 Papers must have between 6,000 and 9,000 words in length, including abstract, figures, references and appendices.
 Papers should be submitted as Microsoft Office document.
-Alongside the manuscript, two other documents filled and signed should be uploaded: MDKE Originality Statement and Copyright Agreement and Open Access License.
+Alongside the manuscript, two other documents filled and signed should be uploaded: Originality Statement and Copyright Agreement and Open Access License.

 For original research accepted for publication additional instructions could be sent to the authors.